buluma/ansible-role-influxdb2/CONTRIBUTING.md

 When you spot an issue, [create an issue](https://github.com/buluma/ansible-role-influxdb2/issues).

-Making the issue help me and others to find similar problems in the future.
+Raising the issue helps me and others to find similar problems and solutions in the future.

 ### [2.
 Fork the project.](#2-fork-the-project)